 Exception to Confidentiality Obligation.
-Recipient may disclose Discloser’s Confidential Information as required by law or governmental authority, including pursuant to a subpoena or court order, only if Recipient: (i) promptly notifies Discloser of the disclosure requirement; (ii) cooperates with Discloser’s reasonable efforts to resist or narrow the disclosure and to obtain an order or other reliable assurance that confidential treatment will be accorded Discloser’s Confidential Information; and (iii) furnishes only Confidential Information that Recipient is legally compelled to disclose according to advice of its legal counsel.
+The Receiving Party may disclose the Disclosing Party’s Confidential Information as required by law or governmental authority, including pursuant to a subpoena or court order.
+The Receiving Party shall use reasonable efforts to: (i) promptly notify the Disclosing Party of the disclosure requirement; (ii) cooperate with the Disclosing Party’s reasonable efforts to resist or narrow the disclosure and to obtain an order or other reliable assurance that confidential treatment will be accorded the Disclosing Party’s Confidential Information; and (iii) if disclosure is required prior to the Disclosing Party obtaining the relief sought in (ii), furnish only that portion of the Confidential Information that the Receiving Party is legally compelled to disclose according to advice of its legal counsel.

-Residual Knowledge.
-Recipient may enhance its knowledge and experience retained in intangible form in the unaided memories of its directors, employees/contractors and advisors as a result of viewing Discloser’s Confidential Information.
-So long as Recipient complies with Section 4 of this Agreement, Recipient may develop, disclose, market, transfer and/or use such knowledge, experience and intellectual property that may be generally similar to Discloser’s Confidential Information, and Discloser shall not have any rights in such knowledge, experience or intellectual property nor any rights to compensation related to the Recipient use of such knowledge, experience or intellectual property, nor any rights in Recipient’s business endeavors.

 Term.
 This Agreement shall expire two (2) years after the date of the most recently executed Supplement.
 Either party may terminate this Agreement with or without cause at any time upon thirty (30) days written notice to the other party.

 Effect of Termination.
-Notwithstanding any expiration or termination of this Agreement, (i) the obligations in Sections 4 and 5 shall survive and continue in full force and effect: (a) for two (2) years after disclosure with respect to non-technical Confidential Information, and (b) indefinitely with respect to technical Confidential Information, and (ii) the provisions of Section 7 shall survive and continue in full force and effect into perpetuity.
-Upon termination or expiration of this Agreement, or upon Discloser’s written request, Recipient will promptly, either destroy all of Discloser’s Confidential Information in its possession, including all copies and compilations thereof, whether on computer storage devices or otherwise, and provide an officer’s certificate confirming its destruction, or, if requested by Discloser, return all of Discloser’s Confidential Information, including all copies and compilations thereof.
+Notwithstanding any expiration or termination of this Agreement, the obligations in Sections 4 and 5 shall survive and continue in full force and effect, subject to the provisions of Section 3 of this Agreement: (a) for two (2) years after disclosure with respect to non-technical Confidential Information, and (b) indefinitely with respect to technical Confidential Information.
+Upon termination or expiration of this Agreement, or upon the Disclosing Party’s written request, the Receiving Party will promptly, either destroy all of the Disclosing Party’s Confidential Information in its possession, including all copies and compilations thereof, whether on computer storage devices or otherwise, and provide an officer’s certificate confirming its destruction, or, if requested by the Disclosing Party, return all of the Disclosing Party’s Confidential Information, including all copies and compilations thereof; provided, however, the Receiving Party shall be entitled to retain one copy of all compilations or other evaluation materials developed by the Receiving Party (or those who were authorized on its behalf) in relation to the Purposes, subject to the continuation of the obligations in Sections 4 and 5.

 Equitable Remedies.
-Recipient acknowledges that Discloser’s Confidential Information may contain valuable trade secrets and that Recipient’s breach of this Agreement may cause irreparable damage to Discloser for which Discloser will be entitled to obtain injunctive or other equitable relief as well as monetary damages.
+The Receiving Party acknowledges that the Disclosing Party’s Confidential Information may contain valuable trade secrets and that the Receiving Party’s breach of this Agreement may cause irreparable damage to the Disclosing Party for which the Disclosing Party will be entitled to obtain injunctive or other equitable relief as well as monetary damages.